Teebusch/Teebusch/README.md

 + 📘 I’m working on a [hands-on introduction to R](https://github.com/Teebusch/r-intro)

-+ 📜 I have a blog about R and data visualisation at [tobiasbusch.xyz](https://tobiasbusch.xyz)

 ### Data Visualization

 + 🧮 [Here's a data visualisation I made with D3.js](https://teebusch.github.io/park-vis) and [a blog post about the process](https://tobiasbusch.xyz/a-walk-in-the-park).